twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageGetRequest.md

 > **id**: `string`

-The id of the Verifiable Storage to resolve.
+The id of the verifiable storage item to resolve.

 ***